Uganda’s Best National Parks-Africa as you Imagine it-only Better

 Kidepo Valley National Park is a fabulous wildlife park in Northeastern Uganda – when on a game drive, you have the feeling that you are all alone here and alone.
 You are in the most remote Park in Uganda and, for that matter East Africa.

 While here, you can have an authentic culture with the Karamojong, a Herder-Warrior tribe, and the Ik People, the first people in the area, living high on Mount Morungole without roads and signs of modernity.

-Kidepo Valley Park is a rugged, beautiful park with an abundance of wildlife like Africa that you imagined it to be, but only better.
+Kidepo Valley Park is a rugged, beautiful park with abundant wildlife like the Africa you imagined it to be, but only better.
 A park not to be missed.
 It is on many people’s bucket lists, yet it remains untouched without the crowds.

 Fly-In and Discover Africa as it used to be and still is in Kidepo Valley National Park.
 Read more about the Park here.

 Find whispers of the African Wild in Lake Mburo National Park.
 The smallest of the Savannah Parks is located halfway on the road that connects Kampala to Bwindi Impenetrable Forest and Mgahina Gorilla Park.
-Many stop over here and take in the wildlife and 350 species of birds found here.
+Many stop here and take in the wildlife and 350 species of birds.

-Lake Mburo National Park is a must-visit Park if you are heading west to Bwindi Impenetrable Forest, Mgahinga Gorilla Park, Lake Bunyonyi, Lake Mutanda, or Queen Elizabeth Park.
+Lake Mburo National Park is a must-visit park heading west to Bwindi Impenetrable Forest, Mgahinga Gorilla Park, Lake Bunyonyi, Lake Mutanda, or Queen Elizabeth Park.
 Read more about Lake Mburo National Park here.

 8. Semliki National Park: